wcj365/python-stats-dataviz/code-snippets/comprehension.md

 # Comprehension
-Comprehension is a Python feature for concise and elegant code.
+*Comprehension* is a feature for writing concise and elegant Python code.
 It applies to all collection types.
 The most commonly used comprehension is list comprehension.

 ## Example
 This is a real-world example from a machine learning project.
 The The `result` variable is a list of dictionaries: